corda/corda/docs/source/hot-cold-deployment.rst

 ----------------
 To avoid accidentally running all hot-cold nodes at the same time, a simple mechanism can be used by adding the following section to the configuration files.
 The mechanism is called *Mutual Exclusion* and it ensures that only one active node exists, all others will shut down shortly after starting.

+The *Mutual Exclusion* mechanism also acts as database connection checker.
+A running node will acquire and periodically update a mutual exclusion lease which is stored in the database.
+The node will exit if the database connection is lost.
 A standard configuration example is shown below:

 .. sourcecode:: none